Fellows Symposium

 Forum for Interdisciplinary Dialogue

 Designed and organized by current Jefferson or National Fellows, these interdisciplinary conferences bring together scholars across a wide range of fields and universities to address a selected topic of social or cultural significance.
-Three conferences were held in the 2020-21 academic year and were hosted digitally, bringing together hundreds of individuals from all corners of the globe.

 Jefferson Journal of Science and Culture

 The Jefferson Journal of Science and Culture offers Fellows the opportunity to design, edit, and manage an academic journal.
 The journal publishes articles that address topics of broad interdisciplinary interest and accepts submissions from a wide range of fields and perspectives.
 The Journal is managed and edited entirely by the Jefferson Fellows.
-Please visit the Journal website to view the most recent issues.

 Exploratory Fund